-In the Odyssey, Homer talked about the lotus tree and its magical fruit which when eaten would make people forget their friends and homes and lose their desire to return to their native land in favour of living in idleness.
-In India, mythology talks about a wishing tree, otherwise known as the Kalpa Tree, to which people pray because people believe these trees have a connection to the divine¹.
+Trees have always captivated human imagination.
+In the Odyssey, Homer talked about the lotus tree and its magical fruit which when eaten would make people forget their friends and homes and lose their desire to return to their native land in favor of living in idleness.
+In India, mythology talks about a wishing tree, otherwise known as the Kalpa Tree, to which people pray because people believe these trees have a connection to the divine .

 Incredible services trees do for our environment

-We often call tress the lungs of our planet because of their unique role in providing oxygen for us to breathe and improving air quality.
-But they also help regulate the climate, preserve water through their root system, help limit soil degradation, and also support wildlife.
-Through the process of photosynthesis, trees remove carbon dioxide from the atmosphere and instead release oxygen, key to sustaining life on Earth.
+We often call tress the lungs of our planet because of their unique role in providing oxygen for us to breathe and improving the air quality.
+Trees also help regulate the climate, preserve water through their root system, help limit soil degradation, and also support wildlife.
+Through the process of photosynthesis, trees remove carbon dioxide from the atmosphere and instead release oxygen, the key substance to sustaining life on Earth.

-What is more, trees, shrubs and turf also improve air quality as they are able to remove dust particles and pollutants such as carbon monoxide, sulfur dioxide and nitrogen dioxide from the air.
+Trees, shrubs and turf also improve the air quality as they are able to remove dust particles and pollutants, such as carbon monoxide, sulfur dioxide and nitrogen dioxide from the air.

-Trees also play a role when it comes to our climate.
-They can ease the the effects of the sun, rain and wind.
-For example, the leaves of tress can act as a shield to the sun’s energy and thus help to keep temperatures at a lower level during the warmer months.
-Similarly, they can also help keep things warmer by protecting from strong winds, rainfall, sleet and hail.
+Trees play a role when it comes to local climate.
+They can ease the effects of the sun, rain and wind.
+For example, tree leaves can act as a shield to the sun’s energy and thus help to keep temperatures at a lower level during the warmer months.
+Similarly, they can also help keep things warmer by protecting them from strong winds, rainfall, sleet and hail.

 But the hidden powers of trees do not end there

 Trade in forest products has increased significantly over the past 50 years, especially in processed wood products such as sawn timber, pulpwood, board, and wood-based panels.
-The United Nation’s Food and Agriculture Organization estimates that wood-based panel trade has skyrocketed 800 percent in the past three decades³.
+The United Nation’s Food and Agriculture Organization estimates that wood-based panel trade has skyrocketed 800 percent in the past three decades .